retailzipline/hiring-exercises/qe/readme.md

 - Provide a plan, and launch artifacts (`.circle.yaml` or github action spec?) on how we should run the suite in production.
 We're using Github Actions, and CircleCI, but feel free to use any runner you want, as long as we can hook GitHub into it to trigger test runs.
 Pseudocode is fine.
+If you'll opt to use a no code platform, that's fine, but please document how you would plug this platform into our CI and reporting tools (i.e. datadog).
 - Please provide a plan on how we'll be notified on test failures on this suite.
   Suite does not have to report runs itself, if you decide to run it with GitHub actions, for example.